peacekeeper/did-method-facebook/did-method-facebook.md

 ### Update

-The update the DID Document, the DID Document posted on the Facebook wall is edited and re-published.
+To update the DID Document, the DID Document posted on the Facebook wall is edited and re-published.
 Please note that the DID will remain the same, but the contents of the DID Document could change, e.g., by including a new verification key or adding service endpoints.